Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Methodology

-\textbf{Differential Soft-syndrome Error Time Condition.} Similar to the conventional hard sum of syndrome error, we compute the soft-syndrome error condition $e^\dagger_t$ of the parity-check matrix { $H$} as: { }This soft-syndrome error condition is computed as the binary cross-entropy between the estimated syndrome and the all-zero syndrome, which requires valid codewords to satisfy all parity-check equations.
-We use the mean-field approximation to provide differential conditions to estimate the probability of satisfying zero-syndrome conditions in Eq.~\ref{soft-syn}: {
+This soft-syndrome error condition is computed as the binary cross-entropy between the estimated syndrome and the all-zero syndrome.
+We use the mean-field approximation to provide differential conditions to estimate the probability of satisfying zero-syndrome conditions in Eq.~\ref{soft-syn}:

-}where {$x_{t, i}$ is the $i$-th position of the received codeword $x_t$,} the noise level $\sigma$ is given to the decoder at the receiver's side.
+where $x_{t, i}$ is the $i$-th position of the received codeword $x_t$, the noise level $\sigma$ is given to the decoder at the receiver's side.
 The soft-syndrome is zero if and only if the codeword is valid, yet it varies smoothly and continuously with the received signal $\mathbf{x}_t$.
-By using $e^\dagger_t$ as the time condition, we provide the consistency model with a smooth, differentiable trajectory from a noisy signal to a valid codeword, resolving the instability and degeneracy issues of the hard error sum and enabling stable training.
+By using $e^\dagger_t$ as the time condition, we provide the consistency model with a smooth trajectory from a noisy signal to a valid codeword, resolving the instability and degeneracy issues of the hard error sum and enabling stable training.